 Student researchers learn skills in empirical observation, utlize cutting edge technologies, and develop a sense of excitement about asking the big questions while working hard toward solutions.

-Undergraduate students have the option of enrolling in independent research courses or working directly with a faculty member or graduate student on a research project.
+Undergraduate students have the option of enrolling in an independent study course or enrolling in an undergraduate research course if working directly with a faculty member or graduate student on a research project.
 Recent students have quanitified the effects of zebra mussles on shipwrecks, studied what triggers color in maple trees, and measured Vermont's quality of life through the Genuine Progress Inidicator with faculty in Ecological Economics.
 Many students present at professional conferences and publish their work in a variety of professional journals.

 Read stories about our students' past research and internship experiences.